 10 of 21

 The Grand Ole Opry hosts its annual Birthday Bash every October at the Grand Ole Opry House by offering a star-packed homecoming celebration.
 This includes tons of entertainment including backstage tours, autograph sessions, and free music in the Opry Plaza.
 This weekend event also includes food trucks, live performances by popular artists, activities like picnics and bingo, and more.

-The Tennessee State Museum’s annual ghost story festival, Haunted Museum, is normally held the week before Halloween.
+The Tennessee State Museum’s annual ghost story festival, Haunted Museum, is normally held the weekend before Halloween.
 This is a free family-oriented event that normally takes place during daylight hours.

 This annual championship cook-off is held every year in Lynchburg, usually in the third week of October.
 All recipes feature Jack Daniel's, and festivities include food booths, games, crafts, pig races, music, and more.

 There are over seven individual category competitions and 90 international teams competing for the Grand Champion title.
 Additional events like the 7 Mile Run and 5K Run/Walk took place in the morning, with a parade happening in the evening.
 Live music from bands like Lost In Tyme Bluegrass Band play and judges review categories like "Jack Daniel's Sauce," "Pork Ribs," and "Home Cookin' from the Homeland" on Saturday.Continue to 13 of 21 below.